Code-Institute-Submissions/MS1-8MegStick/README.md

 <img src="images/enthusiast.png" style="margin: 0;">

 This persona will have an interest in independent music. **This is the primary target persona for 8 Meg Stick Records**.
 They will be looking to:
+- Links to released music
 - Find out information about the artist
-- Be able to follow the artists
+- Be able to get updates on releases from the artists
-- Links to released music

 ### Musician